moabk/swapdex-core/README.md

 ## Building the source

-Building gwan requires both a Go (version 1.7 or later) and a C compiler.
+Building sdx requires both a Go (version 1.7 or later) and a C compiler.

 If build release version,Docker is required